 I took my first hike in Idaho in 1972 climbing into the Snake River Range along side Palisades Reservoir.
 I moved to Idaho in 1978 and have lived here ever since.
-I have climbed, as of the end of July, 2018, 602 Idaho peaks, some more than once.
-The website’s peak list shows the year of my ascent for the peaks I have climbed.
+I have climbed, as of the end of November, 2019, 763 Idaho peaks, some more than once.

 [Click here to go to an ARTICLE INDEX covering articles I’ve published in magazines or on this website about places and adventures I’ve had within and outside of Idaho.]